Front Range Fed

 Happy day after Christmas!
 Today is the perfect day for making a lazy soup while lounging around playing with all your new holiday gifts.
 I made this split pea soup with bacon, but if you have a leftover ham bone from Christmas, save it and use it in this soup!
 It's the perfect use for it without letting the ham bone go to waste!

 This recipe for split pea soup is total comfort for me.
-I love that it’s made up of tons of veggies, savory and salty ham, or bacon and potatoes that add a bit more of a hearty, chunky, and creamy texture.
+I love that it's made up of tons of veggies, savory and salty ham, or bacon, and potatoes that add a bit more of a hearty, chunky, and creamy texture.
 (Looking for another creamy, bacon-y soup?
-This asparagus soup recipe is also delish!)
+This asparagus soup recipe and my creamy lemon chicken florentine soup recipe are also delish!)

 split pea soup in bowl with croutons.